The information in this article applies to:

 You can specify different line colors and/or fill styles for shadows cast by multiple Sun Angles in the Sun Angle Specification dialog.

-To control whether to use the Default Sun, or a specific Sun Angle, 3D> Lighting> Toggle Sunlight controls the display of either the Default Sun or the current Sun Angle as a source of light.
+3D> Lighting> Adjust Sunlight allows you to control the display of either the Generic Sun or the current Sun Angle as a source of light.

 If shadows are not being displayed, select the appropriate Sun Angle, click the Open Object edit button, and on the Lighting Data panel of the Sun Angle Specification dialog, make sure that Casts Shadows is checked.